theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 The following settings are only available for BICS extractions.
 They appear in the extraction settings window after retrieving the metadata of a BICS extraction.

+- **Only Structure:** <br>
+Activate **Only Structure** if your BW Cube extraction was created in an old version of the BW Cube component.
+The method for the metadata retrieval has changed, which affects especially BEx Queries with two structures.<br>
+This option can only be activated and deactivated in the [Look Up](./bw-cube-extraction-define#look-up-a-bw-cube-or-query) window of the component.
 - **Use BICS Fast Mode**<br>
 Enabling the checkbox switches the internal behaviour of the BICS component.
 Instead of loading RFC function definitions from SAP for each function call, the BICS fast mode uses locally stored BAPI definitions.